We believe that Football has the power to improve our community

 LOVES FOOTBALL, HATES PLASTIC

-Loves Football recently started a campaign to eliminate single-use plastic bottles from all our sessions.
+Loves Football respectfully ask parents to refrain from using single-use plastic bottles in our sessions.

 We hope to work with the FA to extend this to the wider grassroots football community.